b12-archive/doxie.filter/Readme.md

 * **`keep?`**
   <sup>{Boolean}</sup>
-  If falsy, the chunk won’t be passed down the plugin pipeline.
+  If falsy, the doc won’t be passed down the plugin pipeline.